pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 ## Enable API Acess

-This project will require use of the Compute and Container APIs.
+This tutorial will require use of the Compute and Container APIs.
 Please enable them before proceeding:

 <walkthrough-enable-apis apis="container.googleapis.com,compute.googleapis.com">
 </walkthrough-enable-apis>